FlyJingFish/AndroidAOP/docs/getting_started.md

     You can see that the type set by AndroidAopMatchClassMethod above is MatchType.EXTENDS, which means matching all subclasses inherited from OnClickListener.
 For more inheritance methods, [please refer to the Wiki document](https://flyjingfish.github.io/AndroidAOP/AndroidAopMatchClassMethod/#brief-description)

-    **⚠️Note: If the subclass does not have this method, the aspect will be invalid.
+    **:warning:Note: If the subclass does not have this method, the aspect will be invalid.
 In addition, do not match the same method multiple times in the same class, otherwise only one will take effect, Use overrideMethod to ignore this restriction [Click here for details](https://flyjingfish.github.io/AndroidAOP/AndroidAopMatchClassMethod)**

 #### **@AndroidAopReplaceClass**